-Belching; gas; stomach cramps.
+Belching; gas; nausea; stomach cramps; vomiting.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include diarrhea; stomach cramps.Proper storage of lactulose solution:

 Store lactulose solution at room temperature between 68 and 77 degrees F (20 and 25 degrees C).
 A normal darkening of the solution may occur under normal storage conditions.
 This will not affect the product.
 Exposure to temperatures above 86 degrees F (30 degrees C) will cause extreme darkening of the solution.
 Do not use the medicine if this occurs.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep lactulose solution out of the reach of children and away from pets.

 - If you have any questions about lactulose solution, please talk with your doctor, pharmacist, or other health care provider.